HarshiniDara24/Deployment-checklist/README.md

 Node.js
 you can download from this site : https://nodejs.org/en/download

-# Open a terminal check for the version for node.js using command
+# Open a terminal to check for the version for node.js using command

 ### `node-v`